Improve your portrait photography: Lighting with bounce flash

 The lighting is simplicity itself – on-camera bounce flash.
 This was shot indoors without much available light – my studio.
 Which is why I can’t really show a pull-back shot on the lighting – there isn’t anything else other than the speedlight on my camera.

 If you are shooting indoors, and using your speedlight on your camera, the the simplest approach is invariably the best way to use the flash.
-This is discussed at length in my book, On-Camera Flash Photography, as well as the Craftsy video tutorial on flash photography.
+This is discussed at length in my book, On-Camera Flash Photography.

 There are two of the most important tips I can give you on getting the most of your on-camera flash when you use it indoors: